TundraClimate/endolphine/README.md

 # Back to a parent directory
 move_parent = "h"

-# If the target item is a file, open it with $EDITOR
+# If the target item is a file, it open with $EDITOR
-# if it is directory, enter it
+# Enter it if that's a directory
 enter_dir_or_edit = "l"

-# Toggle visual-selection mode
+# Toggle the visual-selection mode
 visual_select = "V"

-# Toggle MENU widget
+# Toggle the MENU widget
 menu_toggle = "M"

-# Switch MENU and BODY
+# Switch the MENU and BODY
 menu_move = "m"

 # Create a new file or directory
 create_new = "a"

-# Delete item
+# Delete an item
 delete = "d"

-# Rename item
+# Rename an item
 rename = "r"

-# Yank with native-command (ex: xclip, wl-*)
+# Yank with the native-command (ex: xclip, wl-*)
 yank = "y"

-# Paste with native-command (ex: xclip, wl-*)
+# Paste with the native-command (ex: xclip, wl-*)
 paste = "p"

-# Search item in current directory
+# Search an item in current directory
 search = "/"
 search_next = "n"
 ```